Graduate FAQs

 Can I apply if...

 I have a bachelor's degree in something other than sociology?
-I have a master's degree in something other than sociology?
+I have a Master's degree in something other than sociology?

 Yes.
 We admit students from a wide variety of backgrounds.